bwagner2-git/bwagner2-git.github.io/lab11.md

 <br>
 <img src='https://raw.githubusercontent.com/bwagner2-git/bwagner2-git.github.io/main/screenshots/lab11/motion.png' height=400 />
 <br>
 The compute control takes in as arguments the robots current pose and the robots previous pose and returns the first rotation, the translation, and the second rotation that was used to take the robot from the previous pose to the current pose.
+Additionally, I normalize the angles which is important for making other steps of the Bayes filter work well when this function is used in the implementation of those steps.
 ### Odometry Motion Model
 ```
 def odom_motion_model(cur_pose, prev_pose, u):
     """ Odometry Motion Model
     Args:
         cur_pose  ([Pose]): Current Pose
         prev_pose ([Pose]): Previous Pose
         u=(rot1, trans, rot2) (float, float, float): A tuple with control data in the format
                                                    format (rot1, trans, rot2) with units (degrees, meters, degrees)
     Returns:
         prob [float]: Probability p(x'|x, u)
     """

-    ###you have the map and compute control tells you what control input gets you from one spot on the map to another ideally based on the map
-    ###^^^this is is the output of compute control function and is x
-    ###the mu is what you think actually happened based on your internal sensors
-    ###thus you are generating a gaussian with what you think happened being the average and seeing how likely it is that
-    ###you care about the distance from mu to x and where x is on the gausian about where you think you are
-    ###thus you are finding the probability that you are where you think you are given where you were and some control input
-    delta_rot_1_hat, delta_trans_hat, delta_rot_2_hat=compute_control(cur_pose,prev_pose) ###look at lecture 18

-    # u is the non hat version from the slide with delta_rot_1 delta_rot_trans and delta_rot_2
-    p1=loc.gaussian(mapper.normalize_angle(delta_rot_1_hat-mapper.normalize_angle(u[0])),0,loc.odom_rot_sigma) #you are shifting the whole gaussian curve
+    p1=loc.gaussian(mapper.normalize_angle(delta_rot_1_hat-mapper.normalize_angle(u[0])),0,loc.odom_rot_sigma)
     p2=loc.gaussian(delta_trans_hat,u[1],loc.odom_trans_sigma)
     p3=loc.gaussian(mapper.normalize_angle(delta_rot_2_hat-mapper.normalize_angle(u[2])),0,loc.odom_rot_sigma)